NLP-sports-betting/nlp_sports_betting/README.md

 # Initial Thoughts

-The initial hypothesis is that .
+The initial hypothesis is that python and R will be the most common languages and will correlate with words such as data, machine learning, and statistics.

 # The Plan